AzukiPL/zaliczenie/README.md

     myFunction() { // open here

     } // close here
+- all events are handled by scripts, without inline events as good practice.

 --CSS--
 - class and id naming that are used for style, begin with file name where they are located, and then category they are in. as example: